turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 - 2: More functionality implemented than tested or only uses one test type
 - 1: Team fails to effectively test the application.

-### HTML/CSS/UI
+### HTML/UI

-- 4: Team used CSS preprocessor and put some effort into styling.
-HTML features unique IDs, classes for DOM traversal, and data namespace attributes
+- 4: Team put some effort into styling.
+HTML features unique IDs, classes and data attributes for DOM traversal.
 - 3: Application is not confusing to use.
 HTML classes and IDs are kebab case.
 - 2: HTML is greatly lacking in standards compliance.
 UI is confusing or very buggy.
 - 1: Application is unusable